ankitects/anki-manual/src/deck-options.md

 can find out your own performance by opening the graphs/statistics for a deck and looking at the Answer Buttons graph - mature retention is the correct% on the right side of the graph.
-If you haven’t been studying long you may not have any mature cards yet.
+If you haven’t been studying long, you may not have any mature cards yet.
 As performance with new cards and younger cards can vary considerably, it’s a good idea to wait until you have a reasonable amount of mature reviews before you start drawing conclusions about your retention rate.